Paddington Bear & Paddington Station

 Selfridges opened a Paddington Bear Shop on October 20th 2014.

-A trail of 50 Statues of Paddington Bear were set up around London and in particular Paddington Station ahead of the film launch.
+A trail of 50 Statues of Paddington Bear were set up around London and in particular Paddington Station ahead of the first film launch., one remains outside the station beside the Paddington Basin Canal.

 An Exhibition on the history of Paddington Bear has been opened since November 14th 2014 at the Museum of London.
 More information